menu

 The promotion of male employees taking childcare leave

 From fiscal year 2022, we have been working towards the goal of having 100% of our male employees take a cumulative total of at least one month of childcare leave.
-We are implementing initiatives that go beyond legal requirements, such as raising awareness through “pre-papa seminars” so that our male employees can proactively engage in childcare and housework, submitting written childcare leave plans, and granting up to 20 days of paid leave.
+We are implementing initiatives that go beyond legal requirements, such as raising awareness through “Fatherhood Training Program” so that our male employees can proactively engage in childcare and housework, submitting written childcare leave plans, and granting up to 20 days of paid leave.
 We also hold “Ikuboss seminars” for management-level employees, share experiences of male employees who have taken paternity leave on our Intranet, and work towards creating a workplace environment where diverse employees can support each other through understanding and collaboration.

 Nursing care support